IreneTanggh/IreneTanggh.github.io/_news/announcement_7.md

 related_posts: false
 ---

-our paper on AI Fairness is officially accepted by IEEE JBHI 2025!
+Our paper on AI Fairness is officially accepted by IEEE JBHI 2025!
 Check out our work: <a href="https://europepmc.org/article/ppr/ppr656134">Link</a>
 <!-- Our paper about AI Fairness (<a href="https://europepmc.org/article/ppr/ppr656134">Link</a>) is accepted by IEEE JBHI 2025!
 Congrats to my coauthors! -->